anvil-ui/anvil/docs/INTERNALS.md

 # Code generation

+***TODO rewrite this describing new meta.
+Stuff below is outdated.***

 The project has two Gradle plugins in `buildSrc`.

-* `trikita.anvilgen` is the plugin which does heavylifting of DSL generation for views. `AnvilGenPlugin` configures generator tasks using parameters noted in corresponding extension, and `DSLGeneratorTask` is a task which manages the process.
+* `dev.inkremental.meta.gradle.InkrementalGenPlugin` is the plugin which
+does heavylifting of DSL generation for views. `AnvilGenPlugin` configures generator tasks using parameters noted in corresponding extension, and `DSLGeneratorTask` is a task which manages the process.

+* `dev.inkremental.module` (`dev.inkremental.meta.gradle.InkrementalModulePlugin`)
-* `dev.inkremental.module` is the companion plugin which unifies accompanying tasks of setting up publishing and basic configuration of the project.
+is the companion plugin which unifies accompanying tasks of setting up publishing and basic configuration of the project.

 Let's walk through the process of code generation.